qw4990/index_advisor/README.md

 Even experienced experts can hardly guarantee to find the best index scheme accurately and quickly when facing a complex workload containing dozens or even hundreds of tables and thousands of SQLs.

-TiDB Index Advisor (beta) is a tool that can automatically recommend indexes based on the workload, statistics, and execution plan cost in TiDB, which can greatly reduce the workload of index maintenance in performance tuning.
+TiDB Index Advisor (beta) is a command-line tool that can automatically recommend indexes based on the workload, statistics, and execution plan cost in TiDB, which can greatly reduce the workload of index maintenance in performance tuning.

 ## How it works